My research falls into four main categories:

 1. Growth Experiences

 People commonly experience positive changes as a result of struggling with adversity, a phenomenon known as posttraumatic growth (Tedeschi & Calhoun, 1996).
 My research aims at uncovering how this growth comes about, and how active intervention might facilitate it.
-Together with a great team at Penn, I have designed and evaluated two interventions aimed at fostering growth and raising well being after trauma and loss.
-Our work suggests that the way we think about the future is key for building a meaningful life after challenges in our past.
+Together with a team at University of Pennsylvania, I designed and evaluated two interventions aimed at fostering growth and raising well being after trauma and loss.
+Relatedly, our work suggests that the way we think about the future is key for building a meaningful life after challenges in our past.
 (You can learn more about future-thinking at this site on Prospective Psychology, a subfield that explores how people are drawn by mental simulations of the future, rather than being pushed by experiences from the past.)

 My research also indicates that people can experience profound psychological changes after extremely good experiences in their lives — experiences like having one’s first child or accomplishing a major goal.
 I’ve provisionally called this phenomenon post-ecstatic growth.
 Interestingly, people tend to report some of the same positive changes after the best and the worst experiences of their lives; that is, posttraumatic growth and post-ecstatic growth can look similar.
 You can learn more about this in my recent publication in the Journal of Positive Psychology.